awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 This example creates a secret with the private registry credentials that are encrypted using a KMS key specified in the `creds_input.yml` input file\.

-Create a private registry credentials file, named `creds_input.yml` that contains the username and password for the private registry as well as the container name that will use the private registry credentials\.
-Using environment variables for the credentials is recommended to ensure no sensitive information is stored in the input file\.
-A KMS key ARN is specified which will encrypt the values when storing the secret\.
+Create a private registry credentials file, named `creds_input.yml` that contains the user name and password for the private registry as well as the name of the container that will use the private registry credentials\.
+We recommend using environment variables for the credentials to ensure that no sensitive information is stored in the input file\.
+The specified KMS key ARN encrypts the values when storing the secret\.
 The container name in this file corresponds to the service name `database` in the Docker compose file\.

 ```
 version: '1'